Nexmo/station/_documentation/client-sdk/setup/add-sdk-to-your-app/ios.md

     Where `Project Dir` is the path to the parent directory of the `PodFile`.

-4. Open the `xcworkspace` with XCode and disable `bitcode` for your target.
+4. Open the `xcworkspace` with Xcode and disable `bitcode` for your target.

 5. In your code, import the `NexmoClient` library: